 - Severe pain

-Swimmer's ear is an infection that's usually caused by bacteria commonly found in water and soil.
-Infections caused by a fungus or a virus are less common.
+Swimmer's ear is an infection that's usually caused by bacteria.
+It's less common for a fungus or virus to cause swimmer's ear.

 Your ear's natural defenses